A. Preparation for the miracle.

 ii.
 They wanted the bread, but more than just the bread; they also wanted the display of the miraculous and a miracle king to lead them against their Roman oppressors.

 iii.
-“The were quite unaffected by the wisdom of His words and the beauty of His deeds, but a miracle that found food precisely met their wants, and so there was an excited but impure enthusiasm, very unwelcome to Jesus.”
+“They were quite unaffected by the wisdom of His words and the beauty of His deeds, but a miracle that found food precisely met their wants, and so there was an excited but impure enthusiasm, very unwelcome to Jesus.”
 (Maclaren)

 c.
 Do not labor for the food which perishes, but for the food which endures for everlasting life: Those asking this question of Jesus went to a lot of trouble to follow and find Him.
 Yet their work was for the food which perishes – things that fill a stomach and rule and earthly kingdoms.
-Jesus wanted them to labor for the food which endures for everlasting life.
+Jesus wanted to them labor for the food which endures for everlasting life.

 i.
 Jesus made a contrast between material things and spiritual things.
 It is almost universally true that people are more attracted to material things than spiritual things.
 A sign that says free money and free food will get a bigger crowd than one that says spiritual fulfillment and eternal life.

 ii.
 “He struck at the root of the materialistic aspirations of these carnally-minded Galilaeans.”
 (Tasker)